Benchmark Raeford Sorghum Program

 To achieve the goal of 35 billion gallons of SAF per year by 2050, volumetric production must increase by a factor of 12 from the 3-billion-gal/year 2030 target.
 In terms of CAGR, this increase represents an annual growth rate of about 13% over 20 years (2030– 2050).
 However, when viewed from the current 2023 production numbers, this represents an average CAGR of about 31% that will need to be sustained over the next 27 years to hit this target.
 While lower than the CAGR required to achieve the 2030 target, maintaining such a growth rate over a long period remains ambitious, and every year that new projects are delayed, the more difficult the achievement becomes.
 Industry and policymakers must act swiftly and decisively to keep these targets within grasp.

-However, if the 35-billion-gal/yr target were met entirely with e-fuels, estimates show that nearly 3,500 TWh of electricity would be required, representing a more than 5-times increase from current wind and solar generation levels and about 85% of the total electricity consumed in the United States.
+However, if the 35-billion-gal/yr. target were met entirely with e-fuels, estimates show that nearly 3,500 TWh of electricity would be required, representing a more than 5-times increase from current wind and solar generation levels and about 85% of the total electricity consumed in the United States.

 Production of SAF from CO2 also has its challenges.
 On the surface, CO2 could not be more different than conventional petroleum feedstock; CO2 has no intrinsic energy content, is nearly 73% oxygen by mass, and is completely devoid of hydrogen.
 Therefore, whereas petroleum starts from a place of molecules with high molecular weight and high energy that are cracked down to size, CO2 must be reconstructed molecule by molecule via energy-intensive processes to establish new carbon-carbon and carbon-hydrogen bonds to create fuels and products.
 While the precise energy demand depends on the conversion process utilized, estimates suggest an energy intensity on the order of 100 kWh required per gallon of CO2-derived SAF.